 Now begins the actual limoncello making process.

-In large saucepan/mixing bow/ or a container large enough add 1 liter of alcohol.
+In large saucepan/mixing bow/ or a container add lemon infused alcohol.

 Limoncello will be pretty strong.
 Add more sugar syrup and taste again.